WAIVER WIRE LEGEND

 PLAYERS TO KEEP AN EYE ON...
 QB WATCH LIST

-KFFL NOTE: Since running backs are extremely valuable, debating whether one should be acquired or just watched is unnecessary.
+KFFL NOTE: Since running backs are extremely valuable, you should not waste time debating whether one should be acquired or just watched.
 We strongly suggest grabbing a particular back immediately before somebody else does.

 PLAYERS TO KEEP AN EYE ON...
 TE WATCH LIST